Skip to content

 Dave and Jaclyn share all their best summer cooling tips, plus we're offering rebates on select portable and window air conditioners.

-AC rebates are here today
+AC and air purifier rebates are here today

 If you're going to need a fan, don't wait until it's hot